Lawmakers, advocates call for end to early release policy for inmates - NewsBreak

 SACRAMENTO, Calif.
 (KTXL) — A group of Republican lawmakers and victim advocates Thursday urged the California Legislature and governor to put a halt to the state’s temporary inmate credit program.

-“The most basic responsibility of Government is to protect its people from violence,” Assemblymember Suzette Valladares said.
+“The most basic responsibility of Government is to protect its people from violence,” said Assembly Member Suzette Valladares.

 The department is considering making it permanent.